anirudt/sherlock/README.md

 # For finding machines while on a Windows machine
 $ ./sherlock.py -w=y -e 192.168.0.1

+# For directly connecting to the machine
+$ ./sherlock.py -r

 # For help
 $ ./sherlock.py -h
 ```